Spanish Playing Cards ~ La Baraja Española

+An abundance of early literary references are in the Spanish language.
+Playing cards have been popular in Spain since their very first introduction there.
 Early sources refer to playing cards and card games in dictionaries and merchants’ inventories, to various card-makers and to prohibitions of card games, mostly around Barcelona and Valencia, in the late 1300s and early 1400s.
 Historical archives from Barcelona, 1380, mention a certain Rodrigo Borges, from Perpignan, and describe him as “pintor y naipero” (painter and playing card maker).
 He is the earliest named card-maker.
 Other card makers named in guild records include Jaime Estalós (1420), Antonio Borges (1438), Bernardo Soler (1443) and Juan Brunet (1443).
 The types of cards mentioned include large cards, painted and gilded as well as Moorish cards and small cards.

 The Spanish state playing card monopoly was first established during the reign of Felipe II, in the 16th century.
 It was divided into several regions, including Mexico and ‘New Spain’, Toledo, Castile and Seville.
 Leases for these respective monopolies were awarded on a competitive basis to the highest bidder and subject to strict controls.
 Lease holders also enjoyed the protection of laws governing the playing card monopolies, which included the outlawing of contraband playing cards read more →.